Colorado Springs Military Divorce Lawyer

 Military Divorce Jurisdiction

-To obtain a divorce in Colorado, you must be a resident of the state of Colorado.
-Normally, merely residing in the state will qualify you as a resident; however specific rules apply to military members generally due to the fact many servicemembers elect a state of residence different from the one they are stationed.
+To obtain a divorce in Colorado, one of the spouses must be a resident of the state for a minimum of 90 days before filing for divorce.
+Normally, merely residing in the state will qualify you as a resident; however, specific rules apply to military members due to the fact that many servicemembers elect a state of residence different from the one where they are stationed.

 - According to Colorado Law, if the servicemember is only in Colorado because of orders and has not otherwise taken steps to become a resident of Colorado (i.e. registered to vote, obtained a driver’s license, transferred insurance, opened a bank account, etc.), the courts do not have jurisdiction over the servicemember.